mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/10.Mutual-TLS-authentication/02.Evaluation-with-docker-compose/docs.md

 scp -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -P 8822 ${NEW_KEY_IDENTIFIER}_device-cert-new.pem root@$CONTAINER_IP:/data/mender/${NEW_KEY_IDENTIFIER}_device-cert-new.pem
 ```

-The new Mender client config with the new key:
+The new Mender Client config with the new key:

 ``` bash
 cat > mender.conf << EOF